PathOfEquanimity/vim-browser/README.md

 ## TODO/BUGS:

 - [ ] For Insert mode display cursor, one ahead of the current location
 - [ ] Fix navigation from -1 to 0.
-Each naviation keystroke, should move the visible cursor
+Each navigation keystroke, should move the visible cursor
 - [ ] When jumping from line to line
 - [ ] for h/l disallow to jump across lines